MISTLab/tls-python-object/README.md

 ```bash
 python -m tlspyo --broadcast --port=<port>
 ```
-where `<port>` is a port though which other machines will attempt to retrieve your certificate via TCP.
+where `<port>` is a port through which other machines will attempt to retrieve your certificate via TCP.

 :arrow_forward: On the machines that will host your `Endpoints`, execute:
 ```bash